 12. Healthy weight with extra belly fat

 Obesity is a well-known risk factor for heart disease.
-Recent Mayo Clinic research shows that people who have a perfectly normal weight can be at an even greater risk than obese people if their waist-to-hip ratio is high.
+Recent Mayo Clinic research shows that people who have a perfectly healthy weight can be at an even higher risk than obese people if their waist-to-hip ratio is high.
 So if your body mass index (BMI) is low, but you have extra fat around your belly, this is a risk factor to take seriously.